On the size of subsets of $\mathbb{F}_q^n$ avoiding solutions to linear systems with repeated columns

-The requirements of \autoref{thm:intro:temperate} are more restrictive than those of \autoref{thm:intro:moderate}.\hair\footnote{Except that \myautoref{thm:intro:temperate}{itm:intro:tmp:z} does not have the condition $k \geq 3$.
-That condition is included in \autoref{thm:intro:moderate} to rule out the system $x_1 - x_2=0$.
-It is not hard to see that this particular system is temperate but not moderate.} In particular, one of the systems studied by Mimura and Tokushige does not meet these requirement (see \autoref{sec:examples} for a detailed discussion).
+The requirements of \cref{thm:intro:temperate} are more restrictive than those of \cref{thm:intro:moderate} (see \mycref{rem:AboutSit1.7}{rem:AboutSit1.7Part2}).\hair\footnote{Except that \mycref{thm:intro:temperate}{itm:intro:tmp:z} does not have the condition $k \geq 3$.
+That condition is included in \cref{thm:intro:moderate} to rule out the system $\myvec{x_1} - \myvec{x_2} = 0$.
+It is not hard to see that this particular system is temperate but not moderate.} In particular, one of the systems studied by Mimura and Tokushige does not meet these requirements (see \mysecref{sec:examples} for a detailed discussion).

 We do not know if every irreducible linear system of type (RC) is moderate and/or temperate, but we have the following partial result.
-We say that a balanced linear equation satisfied by $(x_1,\ldots,x_k) \in S^k$ \emph{preserves the column equivalence classes of \mytag{}} if appending that equation to the system \mytag{} preserves the column equivalence classes.
+We say that a balanced linear equation satisfied by $(\myvec{x_1},\ldots,\myvec{x_k}) \in S^k$ \emph{preserves the column equivalence classes of \mytag{}} if appending that equation to the system \mytag{} preserves the column equivalence classes.
 We prove the following:

-\begin{AlphTheorem} Let \mytag{}, $A$, $m$, $k$ and $\ell$ be as in \autoref{sit:system}.
-Then there exist constants $\beta,\gamma > 0$ with $\gamma < q$ such that every subset $S \subseteq \F_q^n$ of size at least $\beta \cdot \gamma^n$ has a solution $(x_1,\ldots,x_k) \in S^k$ of \mytag{} with the following properties: \begin{enumerate}[label=\textup{(\roman*)}] \item every balanced linear equation satisfied by $(x_1,\ldots,x_k)$ preserves the column equivalence classes of \mytag{}; \item $\dim(\aff(x_1,\ldots,x_k)) \geq \min(k - \ell , k - 2)$. \end{enumerate} \end{AlphTheorem}
+\begin{AlphTheorem} Let \mytag{}, $A$, $m$, $k$ and $\ell$ be as in \cref{sit:system}.
+Then there exist constants $\beta,\gamma > 0$ with $\gamma < q$ such that every subset $S \subseteq \F_q^n$ of size at least $\beta \cdot \gamma^n$ has a solution $(\myvec{x_1},\ldots,\myvec{x_k}) \in S^k$ of \mytag{} with the following properties: \begin{enumerate}[label=\textup(\roman*\textup)] \item every balanced linear equation satisfied by $(\myvec{x_1},\ldots,\myvec{x_k})$ preserves the column equivalence classes of \mytag{}; \item $\dim(\aff(\myvec{x_1},\ldots,\myvec{x_k})) \geq \min(k - \ell , k - 2)$. \end{enumerate} \end{AlphTheorem}

-\autoref{thm:intro:rank} improves upon \autoref{thm:intro:Sauermann-rank} whenever $2 \leq \ell < 2m$; see \autoref{rmk:rank-improvement}.
+\Cref{thm:intro:rank} improves upon \cref{thm:intro:Sauermann-rank} whenever $2 \leq \ell < 2m$; see \cref{rmk:rank-improvement}.

 Finally, we turn to an application of our techniques and results.
 In characteristic $0$, results like Bourgain's theorem \cite{Bourgain-AP} (see also \cite[Chapter 12]{Tao-Vu}) show that it is substantially easier to find long arithmetic progressions in sum sets than in general sets.
-The techniques from this paper establish a similar result in vector spaces over $\F_q$.
+Using the techniques from this paper, we establish a similar result in vector spaces over $\F_q$.

 Given sets $S_1,\ldots,S_l \subseteq \F_q^n$, we define the \emph{affinely independent restricted sum set} (or \emph{AIR-sumset}) as follows: